loda-lang/loda-programs/programs/oeis/list2.md

 * [A207836](http://oeis.org/A207836) ([L09 program](207/A207836.asm)): a(n) = n*A052530(n)/2.
 * [A208044](http://oeis.org/A208044) ([L11 program](208/A208044.asm)): Number of n X 3 0..3 arrays with new values 0..3 introduced in row major order and no element equal to any horizontal, vertical or antidiagonal neighbor (colorings ignoring permutations of colors).
 * [A208064](http://oeis.org/A208064) ([L33 program](208/A208064.asm)): Number of n X 3 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 0 1 1 vertically.
+* [A208086](http://oeis.org/A208086) ([L64 program](208/A208086.asm)): Number of 4 X (n+1) 0..1 arrays with every 2 X 2 subblock having the same number of equal edges as its horizontal neighbors and a different number from its vertical neighbors, and new values 0..1 introduced in row major order.
+* [A208087](http://oeis.org/A208087) ([L64 program](208/A208087.asm)): Number of 6 X (n+1) 0..1 arrays with every 2 X 2 subblock having the same number of equal edges as its horizontal neighbors and a different number from its vertical neighbors, and new values 0..1 introduced in row major order.
 * [A208088](http://oeis.org/A208088) ([L23 program](208/A208088.asm)): Number of 7 X (n+1) 0..1 arrays with every 2 X 2 subblock having the same number of equal edges as its horizontal neighbors and a different number from its vertical neighbors, and new values 0..1 introduced in row major order.
+* [A208089](http://oeis.org/A208089) ([L64 program](208/A208089.asm)): Number of 8 X (n+1) 0..1 arrays with every 2 X 2 subblock having the same number of equal edges as its horizontal neighbors and a different number from its vertical neighbors, and new values 0..1 introduced in row major order.
 * [A208114](http://oeis.org/A208114) ([L18 program](208/A208114.asm)): Number of n X 4 0..1 arrays avoiding 0 0 0 and 0 1 0 horizontally and 0 0 1 and 0 1 1 vertically.
 * [A208131](http://oeis.org/A208131) ([L21 program](208/A208131.asm)): Partial products of A052901.
 * [A208138](http://oeis.org/A208138) ([L07 program](208/A208138.asm)): Number of n X 4 0..1 arrays avoiding 0 0 1 and 0 1 1 horizontally and 0 0 1 and 1 0 1 vertically.